-If a sibling later enrolls, after the original application was submitted, contact the Lunch Clerk at the school to add the new student sibling to the current application.
+If a sibling later enrolls, after the original application was submitted, contact the Child Nutrition Assistant at the school to add the new student sibling to the current application.

 It is the household’s responsibility to inform the school of any new students enrolling in a Harmony school after the initial application was submitted.

 All new students default to Paid eligibility if the school is not informed otherwise.

 Households may submit a new application at any time during the school year and are encouraged to do so if income decreases or the household begins receiving SNAP/TANF benefits.
 Eligibility is valid for the current school year and 30 operating days into the next school year.

 Households must re-apply every year, unless they receive a letter from the school stating that they are already pre-certified for free meals.

 Upon enrollment to Harmony, each student is provided a meal account that is linked to their ID#.
 Money may be deposited online through School Café , or at the school office using credit card, check, or money order.

 Refunds from the meal account may be requested from the school’s Child Nutrition Assistant.
 After completing the request form, the refund check will be mailed to the student’s home address.

 Upon enrollment in Harmony Public Schools, each student is provided a lunch account onto which money may be deposited for breakfast, lunch, or a la carte milk.
 Money may be deposited by credit card, check, or money order in the school office.
 You may also deposit money online by setting up an account at www.schoolcafe.com.
 In addition to making payments, you may also arrange for low balance alerts and schedule automatic payments.